How to do Ring Pull-ups

 - Throughout the exercise keep your torso straight, legs together, and shoulders relaxed.

-- Minimise any rocking or swaying movements.
+- Minimize any rocking or swaying movements.

 - Practice the false grip pull-up to strengthen your wrists and prepare for the muscle-up.